Guide · Updated: August 2026

-Reddit keyword monitoring is simply watching Reddit for the words that signal someone needs what you sell, so you can help them while the need is fresh instead of scrolling subreddits by hand.
-The trick is not the tool.
-It is which keywords you watch, and what you do when one fires.
+Reddit keyword monitoring is watching Reddit for the words that signal someone needs what you sell, so you can help them while the need is fresh instead of scrolling subreddits by hand.
+The trick is not just the tool — it is which keywords you watch, and what you do the moment one fires.
+Below: the phrases that work, a comparison table of the real tools that do this, and the playbook for turning an alert into a customer.

 What Reddit keyword monitoring actually is